 This conversation made me question several things.
 Why haven’t I displayed myself in my true natural state?
 What definition of “beauty” was I portraying to my girls?
 Was I condoning that females have to alter themselves to fit the world’s image of “pretty”?
 I didn’t want my daughter growing up to hate her beautiful curls.
 Girls emulate their mothers, so I knew what had to be done.

 I made the decision to go back curly.
-The only way to do this was to cut off all 30+ inches of my processed straight hair.
-I made the appointment with Jenny at Culture Club Salon.
-She was ever so gracious and she made me feel at ease about my “Big Chop.”
-I gave Jenny full artistic freedom to cut my hair in any way that she saw fit.
-After all, she is the hair expert.
+The only way to do this was to cut off all 30+ inches of my processed straight locks.
+I made the appointment.
+My hairstylist was ever so gracious and she made me feel at ease about my “big chop.”
+I gave her full artistic freedom to cut my hair in any way that she saw fit.
+After all, she is the expert.

 An hour later, I walked out of the salon with a new do and a new attitude.
 I’m pretty certain that the world went into slow motion again with Beyonce’s “Run the World” as my montage song this time.

-Thanks to Jenny’s exceptional scissor skills, I had the cutest little pixie cut.
+Thanks to my stylist’s exceptional scissor skills, I had the cutest little pixie cut.
 I felt sassy.
 I felt powerful.
 And I felt fierce.
 I went home and showed my daughter my newfound curls.
 She was blown away.